awabasif1/gyrobot/BUILD_GUIDE.md

    (their Step 6 done).
 Person B has a pipeline that prints correct commands from live video (their Step 6 done).
 Neither has touched the other's code yet — verify both independently before combining.
-2. **Joint checkpoint 2:** connect the two over the USB serial link (both Step 7s done) — first with the robot *not* trying to balance yet, just confirming commands and telemetry flow correctly both directions.
+2. **Joint checkpoint 2:** connect the Jetson and Mega over the UART link (both Step 7s done) — first with the robot *not* trying to balance yet, just confirming commands and telemetry flow correctly both directions, and double-check the level-shifting from Person B's Step 7 before plugging anything in.
 3. **Full integration:** run everything together.
 Expect this to take real tuning time — the low-pass filter from Person B's Step 6 will likely need adjusting against the real PID loop, not just against printed numbers.